sjstretton/screwed/01-APerfectStorm.md

 There's one more crucial question: How can we decide on and make these changes together?
 The members of Clooney's crew had different preferences.
 Some wanted to get home swiftly; others wanted to stay out at sea and avoid the storm.
 But the fate of the crew was indivisible.
 No-one was in a position to exit the boat earlier than the others, or take a different route.
 They had to decide together and hence live or die together.
 The fate of humanity is similar.
 Whatever our individual preferences, we also face issues in common.
 We need to understand the controls of our economy so we can shift its trajectory in a safer, fairer direction.
 If our society is analogous to Clooney's boat, our economy is akin to the boat's engine, and our taxation system is its rudder.
 That's why our focus in this text is on the British economy's control systems: not just on the rudder, but on the processes for deciding whether to shift the rudder in one direction or another.

 Throughout our analysis, we steer clear of the god-like perspective of meteorologists, with their satellites and computer models, and constrain our analysis to the ground-level, human perspective of Clooney and his men.
 We therefore don't make it part of our task to demonstrate that the meteorologists and climate scientists are right about the dangers of rising atmospheric carbon levels.
-That issue is within scope of many other texts - and we've read enough of them to be very confident that climate science isn't a hoax.
-(We recommend the website skepticalscience.com for good, easy-to-read information about climate science, and rebuttals of mistaken talking-points often repeated by 'climate skeptics.')
+That issue is within scope of many other texts - and we've read enough of them to be very confident that climate science isn't a hoax. ^[We recommend the website (http://skepticalscience.com) for good, easy-to-read information about climate science, and rebuttals of mistaken talking-points often repeated by 'climate skeptics.']
 We proceed from the credible assumption that threats to the stability and safety of the climate due to rising atmospheric greenhouse gas levels are very real, indeed existential, and need to be dealt with.
 The storm, in other words, is strong and rising.
 It will get much fiercer in years and decades to come.

 The trawler and the fishermen in Clooney's boat were a combined mechanical and a social system.
 In determining the system's fate, what mattered was not only how well the boat's engine and rudder were working, but also how well Clooney was directing the crew.
 We face a similar situation with our economy and the political system that guides it.
 That's why our analysis considers two major economic questions, both of which need to be solved together: How can we prevent environmental destruction?
 And what constitutes a just distribution of wealth and property?
 In both cases, we're interested in taxation as set of controls over the economy and the consequent impact on human lives - and the economy's wider impact on the physical world.